The Basics of Python

 Python is dynamically typed

 A language is statically typed when variables have types, i.e., the type of the variables are checked before execution (usually at compilation).
-In contrast, in dynamycally typed languages variable names don’t have types, runtime values (objects) do, i.e., the variable types are checked during execution.
+In contrast, in dynamically typed languages variable names do not have types, runtime values (objects) do, i.e., the variable types are checked during execution.
+Python belongs to the second class.

 (C)Python is interpreted

-1. “Compile” the source code into a Python-specific lower level code (*.pyc, stored in __pycahce__), called “bytecode”.
+1. “Compile” the source code into a Python-specific lower level code (*.pyc, stored in __pycache__), called bytecode.

-2. Execution by the Python Virtual Machine.
-Essentially, an infinite evaluation loop containing a switch over all possible bytecode instructions.
+2. Execute the bytecode by the Python Virtual Machine.
+This is an infinite evaluation loop that goes over all the lines, containing a switch over all possible bytecode instructions.

 Python types

-The Python interpreter comes with some predefined types:
+The Python interpreter comes with some predefined types.
+They are:

 • Numeric Types (int, float, complex)